Written By: Devin Golden

 Prognosis and Survival Rate for Stage 1

-The mesothelioma prognosis for stage 1 is generally positive.
+The stage 1 mesothelioma prognosis is approximately two years with treatment.
 The earlier the disease is diagnosed, the more treatment options are available.
 The outlook for remission is also better than it is for the other stages.

 According to a study with mesothelioma specialist Dr. David Sugarbaker, stage 1 pleural mesothelioma has an average prognosis of around 22 months.
 In a different study published on UpToDate, the stage 1 pleural mesothelioma life expectancy was 20 months.